fb pixel

 What happens if I drop a course?

 If you drop below full time due to extenuating circumstances such as a medical illness or injury or family emergency, you may be able to appeal.
-Visit Manitoba Student Aid’s website for a Request for an Appeal Form and guidelines.
+Visit Manitoba Student Aid’s website for a Request for Appeal Form and guidelines.

 What happens if I add a course?